top of page

 Product

-Based on the usability testing, we created hi-fi prototype in Figma.
+Based on the usability testing, we created high-fidelity prototype in Figma.
 The original interface and the hi-fi prototype are presented below.
-I hide the personal info displayed in the original interface for privacy purpose.

 One tap to COVID-19 section.
 Scan COVID-19 vaccination QR code right away.
 View important update and message from care providers.
 Less distracted by the unrelevant content.

-Get update on COVID-19 vaccination and test result progress.
+Preview COVID-19 vaccination and test result.
 Follow care instructions based on needs.

 bottom of page